 Hongdae is a region in Seoul city near Hongik University which is a popular fine arts university.
 This place used to be a hub for indie musicians and other artists.
 Now, art performers can be seen in underground clubs, bars, coffeehouses, and on streets.
 Many rock bands like Crying Nut, No Brain were also born here in Hongdae.

-Hongdae is now the epitome of the youth subculture that has rooted in the minds of the local youths.
-Arts and cultures from the western world have also influence here through big brands.
+Hongdae is now the epitome of the youth subculture that has been rooted in the minds of the local youths.
+Arts and cultures from the western world have also been influenced here through big brands.
 But, indie designer local-made clothes, street art can be seen in this funky district of Hongdae.

-Apart from art and culture, foods of Hongdae also popular in Seoul.
+Apart from art and culture, the foods of Hongdae are also popular in Seoul.
 Traditional street foods and Korean foods with international touch are must-try for a tourist.
-Let’s see some of the Hongdae’s best foods and drinks to enjoy.
+Let’s see some of Hongdae’s best foods and drinks to enjoy.

 Some of the must-eat foods in Hongdae are Tteokbokki, Samgyetang, Makgeolli, donburi, Bibimbap, Kimchi jiggae.
 You can find delicious foods steaming in the roadside stalls.
 Hongdae also has big restaurants, bars serving these traditional dishes.

 If you want to enjoy some authentic drinks of Korea definitely underground pugs near the Hongik University of Hongdae.
 Tourists from different countries who come here never miss the traditional drink of Makgeolli(Rice beer).

 If you love spicy foods you will definitely love Kimchi jiggae.
 It is prepared by simmering fermented vegetables(Kimchi), pork belly, seafood, scallions, onions, and diced tofu.
 Kimchi or fermented vegetables are the main ingredients and diced tofu is added mostly.
 Personal preference lets add different items like seafood and pork meat.